 When it comes to skin and skin detoxification, the benefits of hydration and drinking water are manifold.
 Hydration not only cools down acidic conditions inside and outside of the body, but alongside proper breathing, hydrating with pure water and watery fruits is one of the easiest ways to help the body detoxify.

 The only advice here is to ensure that the water is properly filtered and purified from any heavy metals and toxic substances commonly found in conventional tap water.

 If you find yourself feeling thirsty often, chances are that your body is dehydrated.
 This is a sign of acidic accumulation and the body’s yearning to cool down internal inflammation through electrolytes, nutrients, and the circulation of internal fluids.

-It is the internal skincare regimen that will rejuvenate tired complexion and improve the appearance of any skin type.
+It is the internal skincare regimen that will rejuvenate a tired complexion and improve the appearance of any skin type.
 It will also help eliminate puffiness and eye bags, since they are a sign of facial edema that is caused by improper kidney filtration or dehydration (usually too much sodium).

-Water should always be consumed at room temperature, since drinking cold water with ice can actually restrict digestion (especially if consumed after a meal), shrink blood vessels, and affect hydration of the organs that naturally constrict with the influx of cold chemistry.
+Water should always be consumed at room temperature, since drinking cold water with ice can restrict digestion (especially if consumed after a meal), shrink blood vessels, and affect the hydration of the organs that naturally constrict with the influx of cold chemistry.

-On the other hand, consuming warm water or hot water as tea is highly beneficial, especially first thing in the morning, as it is a healing elixir for digestion and elimination and for the improvement of the lymphatic system and blood circulation.
+On the other hand, consuming warm water or hot water as tea is highly beneficial, especially first thing in the morning, as it is a healing elixir for digestion and elimination and the improvement of the lymphatic system and blood circulation.

 Another great tip that comes from the Ayurvedic tradition is to abstain from drinking water about 30 minutes before and after eating, since it dilutes gastric acids and interferes with proper digestion.